ExodusMovement/schemasafe/README.md

 ## Usage

-Simply pass a schema to compile it
+Simply pass a schema to compile it:

 ```js
 const { validator } = require('@exodus/schemasafe')